Skip to Main Content

 Lightbulb

 Bankrate’s take: Pennsylvania is a no-fault state for car insurance.
 Like a handful of other no-fault states, it has somewhat different procedures for paying out on claims.
-In a no-fault state, your own insurance company will initially pay for your medical bills or lost wages after a covered accident, even if you are at fault in the accident.
+In a no-fault state, your own insurance company will initially pay for your medical bills or lost wages after a covered accident, even if you are not at fault for the accident.
 It does this through personal injury protection insurance, or PIP, which you are required to carry along with basic liability.
-This format is designed to keep smaller claims out of the courts and handled more efficiently and quickly.
+This format is designed to keep smaller claims out of the courts.

 Cheapest Pennsylvania car insurance for young drivers with a DUI: Erie

-No matter what your age, a DUI may be the most serious infraction you can earn in Pennsylvania.
-Penalties can include license suspension, prison time and fines, it will almost certainly result in higher insurance rates and may place you in the high-risk driver category.
-Erie Insurance gave us the lowest average rate for young drivers with a DUI in Pennsylvania.
+No matter your age, a DUI may be the most serious driving-related infraction in Pennsylvania.
+Penalties can include license suspension, prison time and fines.
+Plus, a DUI conviction will almost certainly result in higher insurance rates, and insurers sometimes categorize such drivers as high-risk, which can make it more difficult to secure coverage.
+Below, we’ve pinpointed some of the companies that may offer the best rates to young PA drivers with DUIs.

 Cheapest cities in Pennsylvania for car insurance